Ecwid/ecwid-api-docs/includes/_products.md

 **productId** | number | Product ID
 **token** |  string |  oAuth token
 fileName |  string |  Image title

+When uploading an image for a product gallery, the image itself needs to be sent in the body of your request in a form of binary data.
+The file that you wish to upload needs to be prepared for that format and then sent to Ecwid API endpoint.

 ### Response